Skip to main content

 Atomic Focus: One Sentence at a Time

-Atomic Focus collapses the screen to a single sentence.
-It sounds austere.
-What it actually does is hand a crowded mind back the few slots of attention a hard line needs.
+Atomic Focus collapses the screen to a single sentence, which sounds austere until you feel what it returns to a crowded mind, the few slots of attention a hard line actually needs.

-Atomic Focus did not start as a feature.
-It started as a question: what is the smallest unit of meaning in a book, and what happens if you isolate it completely?
+Atomic Focus started as a question rather than a feature.
+What is the smallest unit of meaning in a book, and what happens if you isolate it completely?
 Turn it on and the reading experience collapses to a single sentence — nothing above, nothing below, just that line and the dark.
-Readers describe the effect as relief.
-There is a reason the mind exhales.
+Readers describe the effect as relief, which sounds odd for a mode that mostly takes things away.
+But the mind, handed one line to hold, does seem to exhale.

 The unit